WakiMak/trentent.github.io-forked/_posts/2015-07-23-citrix-seamless-flags-and-their-impact.md

   <div>
     <div>
       <div>
-        <span style="font-family: 'Calibri'; font-size: 11.000000pt;">WORKER WAIT INTERVAL / WORKER FULL CHECK INTERVAL</span><br /><span style="font-family: Calibri; font-size: 11pt;">Explanation: This update addresses a custom application&#8217;s performance when run seamlessly.
+        <span style="font-family: 'Calibri'; font-size: 11.000000pt;">WORKER WAIT INTERVAL / WORKER FULL CHECK INTERVAL</span><br /><span style="font-family: Calibri; font-size: 11pt;">Explanation: This update addresses a custom application's performance when run seamlessly.
 Some applications appeared to be slower to respond when performing actions such as moving, resizing, or closing windows.
 This fix introduces two new registry settings that allow administrators to configure an explicit time interval for the seamless engine mechanism to monitor when changes take place in the seamless applications.</span><br /><span style="font-family: 'Calibri'; font-size: 11.000000pt;"><br /></span> <span style="font-family: Calibri; font-size: 11pt;">For both values, a larger size slows responsiveness but improves scalability; a smaller size increases responsiveness but decreases scalability slightly.
 The level of scalability depends on several factors, such as hardware sizing, types of applications, network performance, and number of users.</span><span style="font-family: 'Calibri'; font-size: 11.000000pt;">&nbsp;</span><br /><span style="font-family: 'Calibri'; font-size: 11.000000pt;"><br /></span>HKEY_LOCAL_MACHINESYSTEMCurrentControlSetControlCitrixwfshellTWI Value Name: WorkerWaitInterval<br />Type: REG_DWORD<br />Value: 0<br />Value: <number allowed="" milliseconds="" of=""> (Values are between 5 – 500; the default is 50.)</number></p>

         <p>
           HKEY_LOCAL_MACHINESYSTEMCurrentControlSetControlCitrixwfshellTWI Value Name: WorkerFullCheckInterval<br />Type: REG_DWORD<br />Value: <number allowed="" milliseconds="" of=""> (Values are between 50 – 5000; the default is 500.)</number></div> </div> </div> </div>